Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Association to Advance Collegiate Schools of Business

-1 Describe the the theoretical foundations and empirical applications of predictive and prescriptive business analytics in various business contexts.
+1 Describe the foundations and applications of business analytics in various business contexts.
 Knowledgeable

 PC6, PC6.2

-2 Apply predictive and prescriptive analytics methods to support solving complex business problems and improve decision-making processes.
+2 Apply business analytics methods to support solving complex business problems and improve decision-making processes.
 Creative and critical thinker

 Problem solving